Latest update – 16 December 2025

 How you participated in this consultation

-Upload a comment, submission or an image from a consultation you've liked.
-This is quicker than doing the survey.
+You could upload a comment, submission or an image from a consultation you've liked.

 Different types of engagement